What do we mean when we talk about “circularity” in fashion? Or when we say that we are working to become a fully circular business?

 Doing What’s Right

 All this is part of our journey to become a more sustainable and more circular business.
 It’s about taking real action to create positive change and while we’re not at the very beginning, we know it will take time.
-We also know that we can't do it alone.
+We also know that we cannot do it alone.
 We are ready and willing to go full circle on our mission to become more circular as part of our ambition to drive positive change and give our customers better choices.